Lizario's

 Ingredients

-• 2 sheets ready-made puff pastry, defrosted
+• 2 sheets ready made puff pastry, thawed

-• Vegemite, to spread over pastry (according to taste)
+• Vegemite, to spread over pastry, according to taste

 • 1 beaten egg mixed with 1 tbsp water